-Beldon Park is a City controlled reserve with an area of approximately 35,500m2 square metres located between Marmion Avenue and Gradient Way, just north of Gunter Grove in Beldon.
-It is an active reserve and includes sporting infrastructure for soccer and Australian rules football (See Attachment 1).
+Beldon Park is a City controlled reserve with an area of approximately 35,500m square metres located between Marmion Avenue and Gradient Way, just north of Gunter Grove in Beldon.
+It is an active reserve and includes sporting infrastructure for soccer and Australian rules football (Attachment 1 refers).